Tis’ the jolly season.

 When throwing an end of year work Christmas party for your business’s employees what sort of expenses should you consider?
 Well in short, Fringe Benefits Tax (FBT) conditions and exemptions?

 If you want a crash course at FBT check out our article on small business fringe benefits.
-Christmas essentials below.
+Otherwise we’ve highlighted the Christmas essentials below.

 In terms of FBT, the Australia Taxation Office (ATO) recognises that an employer is exempt from paying tax on Christmas party costs if they can be proven to be less than $300 per employee.
 If the cost is over the amount of $300 it’s the entirety that will be subject to FBT…not just the excess amount!